aigdonia/generator-slimrest-angular/README.md

 # generator-slimrest-angular
-Yeoman generator to build Angular application with PHP based backend
+Yeoman generator to build AngularJS application with PHP Slimframework 3.0 based backend

+# Introduction

+# Scaffold your project

+to start your project generation run the command:
+`yo slimrest-angular`
+in your terminal.